davidcc73/P4-SFC-SDN/README.md

 * `l` to display the nodes labels <br/>
 * `a` a few times until it displays link utilization in packets per second <br/>

-Currently ONOS UI does not represent the links between switchs because we are not using LLDP.
+Currently ONOS UI does not represent the hosts because we are not using Dinamic host discovery via ARP.